junobuild/docs/docs/guides/vue.md

 ---
-id: angular
+id: vue
-title: Angular
+title: Vue
-description: Use Juno with Angular
+description: Use Juno with Vue
 toc_min_heading_level: 2
 toc_max_heading_level: 2
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Use Juno with Angular
+# Use Juno with Vue

-Explore how to create a Juno project developed with Angular.
+Explore how to create a Juno project developed with Vue.

 ## Table of contents